 Treatment plans are based on observation and observation is informing the foundational generalized skills treatment plan.

 Professor: Academic Contact

 Professor/academic contact is an essential part of the students’ program.
-Input from academic “stakeholders” provide important feedback loop to the treatment process.
+Input from academic “stakeholders” provides important information to the feedback loop process.
 Understanding both maladaptive and adaptive behaviors are reinforced through this interactive process.

-Professor and academic contact is permitted per campus policy and student may need to initiate support in writing per appointment and not all appointments are guaranteed.
+Professor and academic contact is permitted per campus policy and students may need to initiate support in writing, per appointment and not all appointments are guaranteed.
 It is preferred that students can initiate and attend meetings on their own with the support of College Connect staff through modeling, scripting, and review before and after meetings.

 Sibling / Family

 The parent/ caregiver involvement is an important part of the treatment process.
 Students meet their most optimal success when the parent actively supports the process.

 Parents have played a critical role in the students’ life as an active participant in managing their educational plans.
 Parent support can help keep the student motivated when discouraged and wanting to give up.

 College Connect provides ongoing opportunity for parent involvement.
 Family support is comprised of “open access” to College Connect staff and administration.
 The behavioral patterns between parent and student have been actively reinforced for many years.
 For a student to develop optimal self-sufficiency, parent support needs to be redefined.
 This process can be counter -intuitive to the parent, therefore College Connect provides the opportunity to explore these challenges with parents.